Top Gear (2002 TV series): Development

 After the BBC cancelled the original format of Top Gear in December 2001, Jeremy Clarkson and producer Andy Wilman met to work out ideas for reviving the programme for television.
 This led to them eventually meeting the broadcaster to pitch the idea of changing it from a motoring magazine format to one that was studio-based.
 Amongst the ideas that were pitched included: the involvement of a fixed location for car reviews and other films, alongside locations across Britain and abroad; putting notable cars through a timed lap of a circuit; the involvement of test driver with veteran racing experience, who handles driving some of the cars for the programme; and the participation of celebrity guests who would be invited to take part in an episode, undertake an interview over motoring matters, such as their car history, and take part in a special challenge to do a timed lap in a designated car.
 Following the pitch, the BBC decided to green-light the new format, in order to create a programme to compete with Channel 5's new motoring show Fifth Gear, to which several original Top Gear presenters including Tiff Needell, Vicki Butler-Henderson and producer Jon Bentley went.

 Production began in mid-2002, with the broadcaster securing the right to use Dunsfold Aerodrome, an airport and business park in Waverley, Surrey, as the programme's fixed location – while its runways and taxiways were allocated for reviews and other films, one of the site's large aircraft hangars was transformed into Top Gears new studio.
-To match the proposed ideas for the new format, the BBC gained assistance from Lotus to design a race circuit for use on the programme that would be situated at the fixed location, while editing of films that were recorded for each episode, focused on extending the runtime of the programme to one hour.
+To match the proposed ideas for the new format, the BBC gained assistance from Lotus to design a race circuit at the aerodrome.
+The runtime of the programme was extended to one hour.
 Wilman took on the role of the show's executive producer, while Clarkson became part of the hosting line-up.
 Because most of those who had worked with Clarkson on the original programme had left the BBC to work on Fifth Gear, the production team arranged for him to be joined by Richard Hammond and Jason Dawe.

 A difficulty found during production revolved around the show's test driver – neither Clarkson nor Wilman could find a racing driver with experience at speaking on-camera.
-In discussions over this, the pair opted to make the driver silent, and later having their identity concealed.
-When they recruited Perry McCarthy amongst their possible candidates for the role, his input led to Wilman choosing to nickname the test driver "the Stig".
+They opted to make the driver silent, and later having their identity concealed.
+When they recruited Perry McCarthy amongst their candidates for the role, his input led to Wilman choosing to nickname the test driver "the Stig".